 * Limited water: Use distilled water or water purified in some way to water Calathea plants.
 Calathea likes moist soil or planting material, but not moist.
 They don't want a lot of water because it will drown them.
 When you water the Calathea plant, don't water it too much, lest the plant end up sitting in standing water.

 * Temperature: Calathea plants don't like cold very much.
 They come from the tropical regions of the world and like the temperature between 65-80 degrees.
 Temperatures above and below this temperature can cause damage to plants, first manifested in the curling of leaves.

-* Humidity: Also due to where they grow naturally, Calathea tends to prefer humid areas.
+* Humidity: Also due to where they grow naturally, Calathea tends to prefer high humidity areas.
 They can absorb moisture from the air through the broad green leaves that are common to plants.

-* Fertilizers: Calathea does not need to be fertilized in large quantities, but in spring, summer and autumn, they will bloom and be used in conjunction with standard houseplant fertilizers.
+* Fertilizers: Calathea does not need to be fertilized in large quantities.
+However, in Spring, Summer and Autumn, they will bloom and be used in conjunction with standard houseplant fertilizers.
 They especially require fertilization during growth and flowering.

 * Pruning: The good news about Calathea is that it does not require pruning except to remove brown or yellow leaves.

 Calathea plant grows vigorously and is very resistant to negatives.
 It is like a work of art when placed at home.
 As a foliage plant, its leaves really live up to expectations, and they grow brighter and more beautiful than flowers.
-Whether it is placed at home or in the office, it is like a decorative painting, which can instantly improve the quality of the environment.
+Whether placed at home or in the office, it can instantly improve the quality of the environment.